Sierra Madre Del Sur Pine-Oak Forests

-The short-crested coquette is a colourful species of hummingbird endemic to the Sierra Madre del Sur ecoregion, and one of the rarest in Mexico.
-They prefer native habitats of cloud and oak-pine forests along the higher elevations of the Sierra Madre, but are also found in shade grown coffee habitats when these primary habitat is converted.
+The short-crested coquette is a colorful species of hummingbird endemic to the Sierra Madre del Sur ecoregion, and one of the rarest in Mexico.
+They prefer native habitats of cloud and oak-pine forests along the higher elevations of the Sierra Madre, but are also found in shade-grown coffee habitats when this primary habitat is converted.
 The short-crested coquette is listed as critically endangered due to its extremely small range (about 25 km2) within this ecoregion and a declining population.
 It is an important pollinator for many flowering plants.

 Most of this ecoregion falls within the Guerrero and Oaxaca states.
 The Sierra Madre del Sur pine-oak forests include various mountain ranges running parallel to the Pacific Coast in a northwest direction.
 These steep slopes range from 100–3,500m, the climate from temperate to subhumid, and the rainfall from 800–1,600mm/yr.
 Pine-oak forests of the Sierra Madre del Sur grow on rocky soils of volcanic origin.

 There are three main vegetation associations:

 - oak forests growing at 1,900–2,500 m, dominated by two species of white oak and Montezuma pine;